fau-masters-collected-works-cgarbin/gpt-all-local/notes.md

 Use large language models (LLMs) to extract information from our own (local) data.

-Typical use case: a company has private documents that where never used to train the model.
-Therefore we need to enhance the interaction with the model to get results from these documents.
+Typical use case: a company has private documents that were never used to train the model.
+Therefore, we need to enhance the interaction with the model to get results from these documents.

 Possible solutions: